tbrassel/tbrassel.github.io/_posts/2022-03-22-VKORC1-Gene-Ontology-Enrichment-Network-Analysis-Cytoscape.md

 ### **Discussion**

 - *VKORC1* encodes the vitamin K epoxide reductase enzyme, which is responsible for converting vitamin K epoxide to vitamin K as part of the clot signalling pathway in humans.
-Polymorphisms in *VKORC1* are shown too be significant contributors to Warfarin dose variance, a common anticoagulant prescribed for a variety of conditions.
-As one can see from the Gene Network, the neighboring gene *CYP2D6* (Cytochrome P450 2D6), which is responsible for the metabolism of many drugs and environmental chemicals according to STRING, interacts significantly with *VKORC1*.
+Polymorphisms in *VKORC1* are shown to be significant contributors to Warfarin dose variance, a common anticoagulant prescribed for a variety of conditions.
+The Gene Network indicates that the neighboring gene *CYP2D6* (Cytochrome P450 2D6), which is responsible for the metabolism of many drugs and environmental chemicals according to STRING, interacts significantly with *VKORC1*.
 The other genes are associated with the vitamin K metabolism pathway.
-I mainly gather from this network the significance of looking at more than one gene than *VKORC1* when using genetic assays to predict dosage of Warfarin.
+I gather from this network the significance of looking at more than one gene than *VKORC1* when using genetic assays to predict dosage of Warfarin.
 A complicated enzymatic ballet drives the metabolism of Warfarin.

 ## **Gene Ontology Enrichment Network**